brain-bzh/nilookup/README.md

 Setup
 --
-Just download the [nilookup.py file](nilookup.py) and run the commands below from the same folder.
+Clone this repository, or download the [nilookup.py file](nilookup.py), then and run the commands below from the same folder.

 Features
 --